Pull request etiquette and review

 Your changes should be small

-Once we’ve checked off some, if not all of these, it’s time to create our pull request.
+Once we’ve checked off some, if not all of these, it’s time to create the pull request.

-Be sure to respond to all of the review comments, and make adjustments where needed.
+Be sure to respond to all review comments and make adjustments where needed.

 Review

-Taking time to review is important.
-Set aside anywhere from 30-60 minutes, depending on the line count and complexity of the changes.
-If the time to review goes over 60 minutes per review, that’s a good indicator to break up the PR into smaller ones.
-Many smaller PRs are easier to review, approve, and merge in the same time as a large one.
+Set aside 30 to 60 minutes per review, depending on line count and complexity.
+If a review regularly runs over 60 minutes, that’s a signal to break the PR into smaller ones.
+Many smaller PRs are easier to review, approve, and merge in the same total time as one large one.